+method: <generated>

-method: <generated> Defines the type of the public key.
-Currently, only PGP keys are supported.
+Defines the type of the public key.
+Currently the only method that is supported is "PGP".
+Please refer to RFC 2726 [9] for detailed description of this attribute.

 member-of: list of <set-name>

 This attribute can be used in the route, aut-num and inet-rtr classes.
 The value of the "member-of:" attribute identifies a set object that this object wants to be a member of.
 This claim, however, should be acknowledged by a respective "mbrs-by-ref:" attribute in the referenced object.
 Please refer to RFC 2622 [1] for more information.